 There are two types of employee stock options: incentive stock options, or ISOs, and non-qualified stock options, or NSOs.

 Generally speaking, incentive stock options are the more complicated of the two.
-These complexities include holding requirements, potentially preferential tax treatment, and the alternative minimum tax.
+These complexities may include holding period requirements, potentially preferential tax treatment, and the alternative minimum tax.

 You might find yourself with many questions about these important but often confusing parts of your incentive stock options.
 But before you dig too far into the complex aspects of your options, you’ll want to get a firm grasp of the fundamentals.